snowplow/dbt-snowplow-fractribution/README.md

 For Python:
 I. Set up your python virtual environment based on utils/requirements.txt.
 II.
 Configure you environment variables needed for the scripts to run III.
-Run the correct python script for the data warehouse you are using, e.g. python utils/main_snowplow_snowflake.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01' for Snowflake, or python utils/main_snowplow_bigquery.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01' for Bigquery.
+Run the correct python script for the data warehouse you are using, e.g. `python utils/main_snowplow_snowflake.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` for Snowflake, or `python utils/main_snowplow_bigquery.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` for Bigquery.
 Set these conversion_window dates to represent the last 30 days if you left these variables blank in the dbt_project.yml file.
 You can optionally add the attribution_model flag if you do not want the default of shapley.
 For Docker:
 I. Ensure you have Docker installed.
-Pull the docker image from Docker Hub: docker pull snowplow/fractribution II.
+Pull the docker image from Docker Hub: `docker pull snowplow/fractribution` II.
 Add the necessary environment variables to an environment file, e.g. configs.env.
 The necessary variables will differ depending on the data warehouse you are using.
-The easiest way to determine the variables you need to set is to check the Dockerfile in the fractribution dbt package: dbt-snowplow-fractribution/utils/Dockerfile
+The easiest way to determine the variables you need to set is to check the Dockerfile in the fractribution dbt package: `dbt-snowplow-fractribution/utils/Dockerfile`
 III.
-Run the docker container with a variable for the data warehouse (Snowplow and Databricks): docker run --rm -e warehouse=snowflake --env-file /path/to/env/file/configs.env -it snowplow/fractribution.
-If you are using Bigquery, mount your service account keyfile as a volume: docker run --rm -e warehouse=bigquery --env-file /path/to/env/file/configs.env -v /path/to/yourkeyfile.json:/keyfile.json -it snowplow/fractribution​​
+Run the docker container: `docker run --rm --env-file /path/to/env/file/configs.env -it snowplow/fractribution`.
+If you are using Bigquery, mount your service account keyfile as a volume: `docker run --rm --env-file /path/to/env/file/configs.env -v /path/to/yourkeyfile.json:/keyfile.json -it snowplow/fractribution​​`

 ### Differences to Google's Fractribution